k8sstormcenter/honeycluster/README.md

 <img width="1083" alt="Screenshot 2024-04-26 at 22 32 32" src="https://github.com/k8sstormcenter/honeycluster/assets/70207455/f574e663-fb7b-4c43-af6f-b3544b8b63a6">

-# Tailoring the instrumentation to your needs
-This repo (together with the [threatintel repo](https://github.com/k8sstormcenter/threatintel)) aims at giving people/teams a framework to run experiments, simulations and make threat-modelling very concrete and actionable.
-This is why we are working on providing some sample setups to understand what the various pieces do and how you can make them your own.

 ## Your Threat Model
 A relatively generic Threat Model could look like this e.g.